All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The EVOKE trial enrolled over 1,800 participants with mild cognitive impairment or early Alzheimer's dementia.
 Participants receive either semaglutide or placebo for up to 2 years.
 The primary endpoint is change in cognitive function measured by standardized assessments.

 Why did researchers choose semaglutide?
 Large observational studies provided the initial clue.
-A 2023 study published in Alzheimer's & Dementia analyzed health records of over 100,000 people with type 2 diabetes.
+A 2023 study published in Alzheimer's &.
+Dementia analyzed health records of over 100,000 people with type 2 diabetes.
 Those taking GLP-1 medications had a significantly lower rate of Alzheimer's diagnosis compared to those on other diabetes medications) even after adjusting for weight loss, blood sugar control, and other confounding factors.

 Another retrospective analysis found that semaglutide use was associated with a 40-70% reduction in Alzheimer's risk compared to other diabetes treatments.
-These are observational findings, which means they cannot prove causation.
+These are observational findings, which means they can't prove causation.
 But the effect sizes were large enough to justify rigorous clinical trials.

 Curious if you qualify for GLP-1 treatment? to find out.